Guide on When to Stay Home *Sick* - From Nurse Reyna

 Dear Hiawatha Families:

-We have seen an increase in GI illnesses in the student body over this past week.
 I wanted to send out a reminder about when to keep your student home from school.
 This is extremely important to protect other students, our staff, and all of our Hiawatha families.

 As members of the Hiawatha community, we are all responsible for the health and safety of our students.
 Please reference the following list of symptoms that will help determine whether your child needs to be kept home from school: